secretstartups/handbook/infrastructure/team/reliability/sre-onboarding/index.html.md

 ### Yubikey

 SREs should be using a [YubiKey](https://www.yubico.com) and should not have keys on their laptop.
+It is recommended to have a spare YubiKey to avoid being locked out of your accounts if you lose your primary key.

 Follow the [yubikey runbook](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/uncategorized/yubikey.md) to set up